aco4/Minecraft-Terrain-Analyzer/README.md

-# Minecraft-Terrain-Analyzer
+# TerrainAnalyzer

-A server-side plugin to analyze world terrain stats
+A server-side Minecraft plugin written in Java that analyzes your world terrain, such as average terrain height!